 Lowest population: Unknown

-- A bill that fits the bill!
+A bill that fits the bill!
 The hawksbill’s name comes from its mouth.
 Its head is longer than other sea turtles and tapers to a pointed, resembling a beak or bill of a hawk.
 This unusual shape enables hawksbills to reach into the holes and crevices of the coral reefs where they live to find sponges and other invertebrates to eat.

-- To each their own… Most sea turtles nest individually (rather than all at the same time), at night, and in concentrated, defined areas or colonies that can be monitored.
+To each their own.
+Most sea turtles nest individually (rather than all at the same time), at night, and in concentrated, defined areas or colonies that can be monitored.
 Hawksbill sea turtles nest individually and at night, but not in concentrated, well defined areas or colonies.
 This makes it much more difficult to estimate numbers or determine if hawksbill populations are increasing or decreasing.

-- There’s something about Padre!
+There’s something about Padre!
 In the early hours of an August morning in 1998, Dr. Shaver and the sea turtle team were set to release a clutch of newborn turtles that hatched during the night.
-No one had seen the female when she laid the eggs weeks earlier, and it was thought the nest was that of a Kemp’s ridley.
+No one had seen the female when she laid the eggs weeks earlier, and it was thought the nest was a Kemp’s ridley.
 As the team transported the tiny hatchlings to the release site, Dr. Shaver realized the hatchlings were different.
 She examined closely and began to suspect they might be hawksbills!
 No hawksbill nest had ever been documented nesting in Texas before.
 Hawksbills typically nest in forested areas in the Caribbean.
 The team took hundreds of photographs of the hatchlings before releasing them to help document and confirm the species.
 Using the photos, measurements, and tissue samples from unhatched eggs, Dr. Shaver confirmed the nest was indeed a hawksbill nest!
 It was and remains the first and only hawksbill nest ever documented in Texas (Shaver 1998).